randi2kewl/randimiller.me/src/pages/pages/2019-09-04--recruiters/index.md

 ---

+## Why do you not take tests?

+I believe that technical tests are good for school and engagement with junior level developers to qualify that they have enough knowledge to be productive at work.

+For me personally, I have spent a decade now proving that I have the technical aptitude to get the job done.
+If that is in question then you can always look at my prior work, talk to a long list of references that I have and also look at open source work.
+In the last 10 years, I have done well over 10,000 hours of development.
+No, I am not the best at knowledge retention but I have learned to teach or re-teach myself things at an extraordinary pace.

+If testing applicants is a _must_ for your position then please pass me up.
+You will waste both of our time.
+Feel free to ask questions about my skills but I will by no means take a timed test to prove anything to your or the employer.

+---

 ## What are your hobbies?

 When I am not programming, I am playing video games (MMOs) or spending time with my spouse and dog.
 I do enjoy hiking and doing "city walks" on nice breezy days.